-The SC will work with its contractors to ensure workers that are currently on leave will be able to report to duty once airports reopen.
+The SC will work with its contractors to ensure workers that are currently on leave will be able to report back for duty once airports reopen.

 The SC has established isolation rooms in separate blocks and/ or buildings on all of our accommodations and will continue to follow MoPH protocol.
 We have also implemented physical distancing protocols in the dining halls and on transportation used by workers.
 We will continue to test where relevant, with any suspected cases reported to the relevant authorities with the appropriate action taken.

-On 31 March 2020 the Ministry of Administrative Development Labour and Social Affairs (MADLSA) announced that workers in quarantine and isolation will be paid full salary without any deduction and it is mandatory for employers and companies to follow the policies.
-As much as QAR 3 billion has been earmarked to pay the salaries of workers and rents of employers.
+On 31 March 2020 the Ministry of Administrative Development Labour and Social Affairs (MoADLSA) announced that workers in quarantine and isolation will be paid full salary without any deduction and that it is mandatory for employers and companies to follow the policies.
+As much as QAR 3 billion has been earmarked to pay the salaries of workers and the rents of employers.

 Under article 82 of the Qatari Labour Law, employees are entitled to sick leave with pay for each year of service, unless within the first three months of employment, and provided the employee can provide a medical report issued by a competent physician approved by the employer.